nadjek01/TakeHome/README.txt

 The code submitted is a portion of a collaborative project for my Machine Structures and Assembly Language Class.
-I (Nana Adjekum) had a great part in implementing the majority of the logic in the provided source file (ppmtrans.c).
-My partner contributed significantly to other components, but the core rotation logic, mapping implementations, and detailed comments provided in ppmtrans.c were primarily authored by me.

 The main purpose of this project was to explore and demonstrate the effects of data locality and memory access patterns (row-major, column-major, and block-major traversal methods) on program performance.
 Specifically, it aimed to illustrate how cache efficiency impacts execution time when manipulating two-dimensional image data through rotations and flips.